anastassia-b/machine-learning/lecture-notes.md

 All the words, of which there are m of them.
 From the odds we can derive the probability equations.

+**Maximizing the likelihood**

 ODDS RATIO in logistic regression.

-Maximizing the likelihood.
 Now with less stuff.

-Maximizing log likelihood.
-The rule of log is that it turns products into sums.
+Maximizing log likelihood: The rule of log is that it turns products into sums.
 A lot of the multiplying has become adding.

 Gradient descent.
 Incremental change in the phi value could even fluctuate a lot.
 Theres no definition of small anymore.
 Then your step could actually be huge.
 So thats a problem.
 Because gradient descent wouldn’t be making the small steps that it needs to.
 So we want to get rid of the products.
 So we will reparameterize the equations!!!
 We take the log of the phis to get thetas.

 Exponentiate and log are the opposites.
 Adding a lot of thetas together and just exponentiate.
 Much better, since its just addition.
 So its still accurate!

 Logistic function.
 Sigmoid function.
-The reparamizerixed likelihood function!!!!
+The reparameterized likelihood function!!!!
-This error function is called the cross entropy error.
+This error function is called the **cross entropy error**.
 Minimizing the cross entropy error is equivalent to maximizing the likelihood.
-Let’s find the best thetas!!!
+Let’s find the best thetas!
 Maximizing this is actually minimizing the error of it.
 -log probability!!!
 Is the error function.
 This is related to entropy!!!

-Probability of the dataset_ probablility that the model picks the spammiest email from the dataset.
+Probability of the dataset: probability that the model picks the spammiest email from the dataset.

 Why this sigmoid model???
 There is a logic to this thing.
 It’s related to the RIGHT MODEL under a certain assumption.
 This also suggests why this model could be better than naive bayes.
 This model is still LINEAR.
 Just cause I’m free to choose the thetas…

-Is this a generalization of naive babes without assumptions? yes.. but… The naive bayes is a GENERATIVE MODEL.
+Is this a generalization of naive bayes without assumptions? yes.. but… The naive bayes is a GENERATIVE MODEL.
 It allows me to answer any kind of probability query.
 These thetas are chosen FOR THE SINGLE TASK OF GIVEN THESE WORDS THAT THE EMAIL IS SPAM?
 One thing that the naive bayes model is..